Smucker to buy company behind Rachael Ray dog food

 - The real issue behind Trump’s attack on Amazon and Bezos | Jon Talton

-Ray has a licensing agreement with Ainsworth, which will continue with Smucker after the deal is completed in the coming months.
+Ray has a licensing agreement with Ainsworth, which will continue with Smucker after the deal is completed, which is expected to happen in the coming months.

+Smucker also said Wednesday that it may sell its baking division, which includes the Pillsbury and Hungry Jack, to focus on growing its coffee, pet and snack businesses.